Roman Cyprus: Glass in Roman Cyprus

-Before the invention of glass blowing in the mid first-century BC, glass had been a fairly rare and expensive luxury commodity, the use of which was mostly confined to containers for perfume and cosmetics.
-However, with the invention of glass blowing, glass became much more widely available and affordable and began to be produced on a much larger scale with factories dedicated to the production of glass being established throughout the Roman world, including Cyprus.
-Though it can sometimes be difficult to distinguish between locally produced Cypriot glass and imported glass in Cyprus, it can be conclusively stated that glass was in fact being manufactured locally within the island.
+Before the invention of glassblowing in the mid first-century BC, glass had been a fairly rare and expensive luxury, the use of which was mostly confined to containers for perfume and cosmetics.
+However, with the invention of glassblowing, glass became much more widely available and affordable and began to be produced on a much larger scale with factories dedicated to the production of glass being established throughout the Roman world, including Cyprus.
+Though it can sometimes be difficult to distinguish between locally produced Cypriot glass and imported glass, it can be conclusively stated that glass was being manufactured locally within the island.
 Evidence for this can be found in sites such as Salamis, Tamassos, Limassol and Amathus.
-A glass workshop was discovered at Tamassos by Ohnefalsch Richter though he was unfortunately unable to fully publish his findings.
-He does however mention the discovery of a glass furnace which points to glass being manufactured at the site.
-Although his discoveries were never dated precisely, many consider it likely that they dated to the 2nd to 3rd centuries AD.
-Blocks of glass were discovered at Salamis which seems to indicate that this was another glass production center though a furnace associated with this site has not yet been discovered.
-Cypriot glass is thought to have flourished in the Antonine and Severan periods, or from 140 AD to 240 AD and indeed most of the glass discovered is dated to this time.
-The fact that the economy in Cyprus was flourishing during this period further supports this conclusion.
+A glass workshop was discovered at Tamassos by Ohnefalsch Richter, who was never able to fully publish his findings.
+He does however mention the discovery of a glass furnace, which points to glass being manufactured at the site.
+Richter's discoveries were never dated precisely, but many place them in the 2nd to 3rd centuries AD.
+Blocks of glass discovered at Salamis seem to indicate that this was another production center, though a furnace associated with this site has not yet been discovered.
+Cypriot glass is thought to have flourished in the Antonine and Severan periods, or from 140 to 240 AD, and indeed most of the glass discovered is dated to this time.

 Olaf Vessberg studied the large quantities of glass found in the tombs of Limassol and Amathus and made several discoveries.
-First of these was that Cypriot glass is fairly homogeneous.
+First was that Cypriot glass is fairly homogeneous.
 Its function was for the most part limited to daily use, being employed either toward cosmetic purposes or as tableware.
 The principal shapes being produced by Cypriot glass blowers consisted predominantly of jars, beakers and unguentaria, or flasks that contained oil or perfume.
 Though it is often difficult to distinguish between beakers and jars, the word beaker is mostly used to describe drinking-vessels while jars are considered to be containers for salves and cosmetics.
 Distinguishing between the two can often be done through examination of the rim of the vessel which would often be unworked if it was not a drinking vessel.
 Furthermore, jars often had decorated lids that had a design enamelled on the side facing the interior.
 Among the unguentaria, there were bell-shaped, candlestick, and tubular.
 As stated before, many held oil or perfume but some think the tubular unguentaria, named tear-bottles by archeologists, may have contained the tears of relatives or the deceased.
 Glass was also being used in Cyprus to produce sack-shaped beakers.
 These are significant as they are only found in Cyprus.
 This, and the presence of several defective pieces in Cyprus gives further evidence of glass manufacturing in Cyprus.